simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Server
 ^^^^^^

+For ease of explanation, this example uses the concept of a :term:`site profile` and is namespaced accordingly.
 The server side of the NFS shares should be contained in its own namespace.
 In this example the manifest is in a module called ``site`` and a file named ``nfs_server.pp``.

 .. code-block:: puppet